 Tag Trends - Anomalies

-What are tag anomalies? - GreyNoise classifies a tag as an anomaly when our sensors observe a sudden peak in the number of IPs transmitting traffic within a 10-day period.
-The list is sorted in descending order of the Score value and displays the top ten tags.
+What are tag anomalies? - GreyNoise classifies a tag as an anomaly when our sensors observe a sudden peak in the number of IPs transmitting traffic within a 30-day period.
+The list is sorted in descending order based on the size of the anomaly and displays the top ten tags.

 • Tag Name